Apple Music Classical App Reviews

 What is apple music classical app?
 Get the app designed specifically for classical music.
 Available to Apple Music subscribers at no additional cost.
 Instantly find any recording in the world’s largest classical music catalog with search built for the genre.
 Enjoy the highest audio quality available (up to 24-bit/192 kHz Hi-Res Lossless) and hear classical favorites like never before in Spatial Audio—all with zero ads.

-Apple Music Classical also makes it easy for beginners to get to know the classical genre thanks to hundreds of Essentials playlists, insightful composer biographies, deep-dive guides for many key works, and intuitive browsing features.
+Apple Music Classical also makes it easy for beginners to get to know the classical genre thanks to time-synced listening guides for many popular works, hundreds of Essentials playlists, insightful composer biographies, and personalized recommendations based on recently-played composers, instruments, and periods.

 The Ultimate Classical Experience